-Information pertaining to the trench configuration is in the Configuration panel.
-This includes the trench layout, the pipe configuration in the trenches, and the modeling time.
+Information pertaining to the trench/pit/bore configuration is in the Configuration panel.
+This includes fixed area mode, the trench/pit/bore layout, the pipe configuration in the trenches/pits/bores, and the modeling time.
 The input screen is shown in figure 5.2.
 Trench number, separation, depth and width options also are visible and adjustable in the expanded user interface, as seen in figure 5.3.